 - 4 oz Feta Cheese Crumbled

 Bring a large salted pot of water to a roaring boil.
 Add Farfalle and stir for 1 minute.
-This helps to release the starches of the pasta, making it less likely to stick together.
-Once cooked to al dente according to package instructions, transfer to a strainer and allow cold water to run over the cooked noodles until they are lukewarm.
+Cook to al dente according to package instructions and transfer to a strainer.
+Allow cold water to run over the cooked noodles until they are lukewarm.
 Drain thoroughly.

 Would pair well with: